mu373/documentation/docs/computation/hpc/intro/vscode.md

 # Discovery with VS Code
 Want to edit files directly from VSCode?
 There is a way to do that.

+## Introduction to VS Code
+VS Code is a source code editor developed by Microsoft.
+Not only that it has powerful editing capabilities including IntelliSense code completion and debugging, it can be customized by installing third-party extensions, allowing the users to boost their developer experiences.
+It is an Electron based application, meaning that it is built based on the web technologies such as JavaScript and Node.js.
+You can read more on the [VS Code official documentation](https://code.visualstudio.com/docs/editor/whyvscode).

 ## Installing VS Code
 VS Code is available for Mac, Windows, and Linux.